DEVSENSE/phptools-docs/blog/posts/2025/most-common-debug-issues.md

 ---
-title: 12 Most Common PHP Debugging Issues (and How to Fix Them)
+title: 12 Most Common Xdebug Issues (and How to Fix Them)
 description: A practical guide to the most frequent PHP debugging problems with Xdebug and IDE-integrated debuggers, and how to fix them.
 date: 2025-08-26
 authors: